rainushiv/meep-web/README.md

 ##  Live video (Elasticsearch/websocket)

-The reason you don't see avatar in the searchbar is due to there being 10k+ users in the databse and all the images are stored in an s3 bucket. s3 only allows for 2k put requests before they begin charging so i opted out of putting avatars for the 10k users.
+The reason you don't see avatars in the searchbar is due to there being 10k+ users in the databse and all the images are stored in an s3 bucket. s3 only allows for 2k put requests before they begin charging so i opted out of putting avatars for the 10k users.